-This week our team reviewed a case of a patient who had a Total Abdominal Hysterectomy (TAH).
+I was involved in a case of a patient who had a Total Abdominal Hysterectomy (TAH) for a large fibroid uterus.
 Apparently, the operation was unexpectedly challenging due to the rather large uterine size.
-I am not aware if a curette was performed prior to hysterectomy.

-The gynaecological surgeon decided to transect the uterus at the level of the isthmus to gain easier access to the pelvis.
-Unfortunately some spillage of uterine content was noted and indeed, histopathology confirmed the presence of a uterine sarcoma.
+Due to the large uterine size, the gynaecological surgeon decided to transect the uterus at the level of the isthmus to gain easier access to the pelvis.
+Unfortunately some spillage of uterine content was noted and postoperatively, histopathology confirmed the presence of a uterine sarcoma.

-In the US, the FDA express growing concern that the use of power morcellators will spread tumour cells into the peritoneal surfaces of the pelvis and the abdomen.
-Tumours that have been potentially curable are disseminated by the use of morcellators and become deadly.
+In the US, the FDA expressed concern that the use of power morcellators will spread tumour cells into the peritoneal surfaces of the pelvis and the abdomen if the “fibroid uterus” turns out to harbour malignant cells.
+Tumours that are potentially curable, are become deadly and unsurvivable through the use of free morcellation.
 Hence, the FDA advocates for the ban of power morcellators in gynaecological surgery.
 Lawsuits against gynaecological surgeons who used power morcellators to extract myomas and other specimens are underway.

 One particular patient lobbies for the total ban of power morcellators in gynaecological surgery.
 She was incidentally diagnosed with a leimyosarcoma of the uterus that was spread during her laparoscopic hysterectomy.
 While the patient received adjuvant treatment, she developed 2 recurrences already and her overall prognosis is believed to be poor.

 Before the adoption of laparoscopic hysterectomy we have seen manually bivalved specimens from vaginal hysterectomies.
 Unfortunately, not all uterine malignancies will ever be diagnosed prior to hysterectomy.